-Sketch is the most hyped professional design software for years and is a very real challenger.
-A super lightweight application, Sketch has been rapidly increasing it’s market share for the last 2 years by improving user workflows and streamlining the interface.
+Sketch is the most hyped professional design software for years and is a very real challenge.
+A super lightweight application, Sketch has been rapidly increasing its market share for the last 2 years by improving user workflows and streamlining the interface.
 Many designers are now using Sketch in place of both Photoshop and Illustrator, which could be quite troublesome for Adobe.
 With an abundance of tools, vector editing and increasing traction in the design community it’s going to be interesting to monitor Sketch.
-For the record we’re not quite ready to try it out :).
+For the record, we’re not quite ready to try it out :).

 While sounding like something naughty, GIMP is actually one of the best alternative photo manipulation options available.
 The free and open source program was original created for Linux but now happily operates on most operating systems.
 Virtually anything that can be done in Adobe Photoshop can be replicated in GIMP, however, the interface is not for the faint of heart and plenty of help documents will need to be referenced.
 It is free, however, so at least while you spend an hour figuring out how to make a square you can spend the $10 saved on coffee/wine.